 This post contains affiliate links, meaning that I receive compensation if you purchase through any of links on this page identified as such (at no additional cost to you!)We have advertising relationships with the stores in this post

-We still celebrate the holiday the Dominican and Puerto Rican way how our parents and great grandparents did.
-Additional to our latino roots we started several Christmas traditions over the years introducing it to our son when he was a toddler.
-If you are looking for ideas to start Christmas Tradition here are ## memorable Christmas tradition to start with your kids.
+I know some of you are not that close to their families and that’s ok.
+You can start your own tradition with your own little family, whether is only two of you are three.
+We still celebrate the holidays the Dominican and Puerto Rican way how our parents and great grandparents did but slowly we’re shifting into our own way.
+In additional to our latino roots we started several Christmas traditions over the years introducing it to our son when he was a toddler.
+If you are looking for ideas to start Christmas Tradition here are a few basic memorable Christmas tradition to start with your kids.

 1. Elf on The Shelf